Alex-ssvlabs/gitbook-docs/docs/learn/network-overview/operators/permissioned-operators.md

 ![permissioned-operator](/img/permissioned-operators-2.avif)

-#### SSV Subgraph&#x20;
+### SSV Subgraph

 SSV also provide a subgraph to easily look up information on permissioned Operators, this tracks all the events surrounding whitelisting and means we can check which operators are private, and which addresses are whitelisted per operator.
-You can find out more details on how to use the subgraph [**here**](../../developers/tools/ssv-subgraph/)**.**
+You can find out more details on how to use the subgraph [**here**](/developers/api/ssv-subgraph/)**.**

-One last way to verify this is to use the [SSV Network Views smart contract](../../developers/smart-contracts/ssvnetworkviews.md#getoperatorbyid-operatorid).
+One last way to verify this is to use the [SSV Network Views smart contract](/developers/smart-contracts/ssvnetworkviews.md#getoperatorbyid-operatorid).

-#### Use Cases
+### Use Cases

 Since setting an operator as Permissioned Operator has the consequence of renouncing from potentially being chosen by public customers to operate their validators, let's talk about the upsides, and why one would choose to do so.
 The main use cases for a Permissioned Operator are:

 * using SSV network exclusively for coordinating one's own private infrastructure
 * operating a staking service with discounts or alternative fee structure

-This is possibly why Permissioned Operators are the preferred configuration of many [Staking Services](../../developers/integration-guides/staking-services.md).

 Operators have to choose an Operator Fee when registering to ssv.network, **this fee will be the same for everyone** registering validators to the selected Operator.